dpscience/DQuickLTFit/README.md

 # How to cite this Software?

-You can cite all versions by using the DOI 10.5281/zenodo.1168285.
+You can cite all versions by using the <b>DOI 10.5281/zenodo.1168285</b>.
 This DOI represents all versions, and will always resolve to the latest one.<br>

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1168285.svg)](https://doi.org/10.5281/zenodo.1168285)